 Providing technical assistance to coalition membership and tribal communities to enhance access to services to victims of domestic and sexual violence.

-Assisting Tribes in developing and promoting state, local and tribal legislation and policies that enhance best practices for responding to crimes of domestic and sexual violence.
+Assisting Tribes in developing and promoting state, local and tribal legislation and policies that enhance best practices for responding to domestic and sexual violence.

 The Coordinated Indigenous Resource Center for Legal Empowerment Project is a NAAV service that provides survivors of domestic violence, dating violence, sexual assault and stalking with comprehensive, high quality, culturally competent and effective legal representation throughout Oklahoma.
 We serve and support Oklahoma Tribal Victim Advocates with advocacy support through a Victim Advocate Liaison.